Who Can File CBP Form 5106? Importer Registration Rules

 Why CBP Determined Form 5106 Filing Is Customs Business

-CBP connected Form 5106 to entry by citing its own prior statements: "Importer of record information is inextricably linked to making entry as it is the basis for establishing the release and entry of merchandise, liquidation, and issuance of bills and refunds" (80 Fed.
+CBP tied Form 5106 to entry by citing its own prior statements: "Importer of record information is inextricably linked to making entry as it is the basis for establishing the release and entry of merchandise, liquidation, and issuance of bills and refunds" (80 Fed.
 Reg.
 44361, July 27, 2015).
-CBP also cited HQ 116025 (September 29, 2003), which found that "the identity of a client is information that appears on entry documents, and thus does relate to the transaction of customs business."
+It also cited HQ 116025 (September 29, 2003), which found that "the identity of a client is information that appears on entry documents, and thus does relate to the transaction of customs business."

 Practical Impact